faby-nikson/life-saving-resources/docs/music/Recording.md

 ## Record

 - Check the input sound in the Sound card
-	+ Input signal must be between -18dbs and -12dbs at top
+	+ Input signal must be between -12dbs and -6dbs at top
 - Record every part several times (at least 2, or 3)
 	+ It will be easier to correct the small details
+⚠️ Tester l'inversion de phase si le volume semble trop bas

 ## Tips